 Definitely check out our article on the 10 Best Bamboos for your Garden.

 But most of us don’t live in the tropics.
 And for those of us who do, there’s usually already plenty of bamboo around.
 But for the rest of us, we need something more adaptable.
 No problem.
-There are many varieties of bamboo indigenous to the more temperate zones of Asia, including China, Korea and Japan.
-And as it happens, these temperate bamboos usually belong in the running category.
+There are many types of bamboo indigenous to the more temperate zones of Asia, including China, Korea, and Japan.
+These temperate, cold-hardy bamboos usually belong in the running category.

 The largest genus of these more temperate Chinese bamboos is Phyllostachys.
 They do very well in a range of climates, and they are definitely runners.
 Nurseries throughout most U.S. states and Europe can sell Phyllostachys and other temperate runners and feel good knowing they will probably thrive.